-The tax provision for the three and nine months ended September 30, 2012 is attributable to the U.S. federal, state and foreign income taxes on our profitable operations and the tax expense associated with the settlement and non-exclusive license agreement with a third party of \$22,673 (described further in Note 14).
-Additionally, included in the nine months ended September 30, 2012 is the impact of the tax expense of \$21,812 associated with the structuring of the Enobia business.
+The tax provision for the three and six months ended June 30, 2013 is attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
+Additionally, included in the six months ended June 30, 2013 is the tax benefit of \$3,033 attributable to the 2012 U.S. Federal tax credit for research and experimentation.
+The tax provision for the three and six months ended June 30, 2012 is principally attributable to the U.S. federal, state and foreign income taxes on our profitable operations and the impact of the tax expense of \$21,812 associated with the structuring of the Enobia business.